ysfoo/haplm/test/dhps/README.md

 ## List of publications that reported inconsistent counts

-We find that 15 pools had observed counts that could not have been produced by any latent count vector, indicating that the data point is errorneous.
+We find that 15 pools had observed counts that could not have been produced by any latent count vector, indicating that the data point is errorneous; see Supplementary Material 3 of [[1]](#1).
 The corresponding publications are:
 - http://www.ncbi.nlm.nih.gov/pubmed/?term=26437774
 - http://www.ncbi.nlm.nih.gov/pubmed/?term=28381273
 - https://pubmed.ncbi.nlm.nih.gov/31932374/